oceanprotocol/contracts/docs/contracts/templates/DataTokenTemplate.md

 startOrder
-called by consumer prior ordering a service consume on a marketplace
+called by payer or consumer prior ordering a service consume on a marketplace.

 ### `finishOrder(bytes32 orderTxId, address consumer, uint256 amount, uint256 serviceId)` (external)